 Read the selection criteria on the job advertisement thoroughly before jumping right in.
-As an example, let’s look at problem-solving skills.
-The associated criterion details could be:
+As an example, let’s look at interpersonal skills.
+The associated criterion details could be ‘well developed interpersonal skills’.

 For each selection criterion, clearly state how you fulfil it in one sentence making sure you incorporate key points.
 Keep it short – you will go into further details and specific examples and relevant experience in the next step.

-Here, you can pull together some examples of your work experiences that are relevant to the role you are pursuing.
-For example, sticking with the theme of Project Management, an applicant may think of the following scenarios to show how they fulfil the selection criteria prior to writing their response:
+Here, you can pull together some examples of your work experiences relevant to the role you are pursuing.
+For example, sticking with the theme of Project Management, an applicant may think of the following scenarios to show how they fulfil the selection criteria before writing their response:

 Once you’ve got the base points that surround the overarching selection criteria, you can then go to these and choose which examples suit best.
 A great way to do this is by employing the STAR Method technique.